variablesoftware/logface/README.md

 log.setup({ timestamp: true, levelShort: false });

 // Runtime log level (NEW)
-log.level = 'warn'; // Only warn, error, and log will be emitted log.setLogLevel('error'); // Only error and log will be emitted log.level = 'silent'; // Suppress all output
+log.level = "warn"; // Only warn, error, and log will be emitted log.setLogLevel("error"); // Only error and log will be emitted log.level = "silent"; // Suppress all output

 // Restore to default
-log.level = 'debug';
+log.level = "debug";

 // Deprecated: use log.options({ tag }) instead
 log.withTag("auth").info("This is deprecated");